Why Learn?

 Social Growth

 One part of being a musician and performing arts student that brings great pleasure to many young people is the social bonds that are formed.
-To meet and collaborate with students from other schools across the island and with similar tastes is always enjoyable.
-It’s like belonging to a youth club, only better because working on a common task – like preparing a concert or a show, undertaking a concert-tour or entering a competition – brings them all together so much more.
+To meet and collaborate with students from other schools across the island, with similar tastes, is always enjoyable.
+It’s like belonging to a youth club, only better because working on a common task – like preparing for a concert/show or entering a competition – it brings them all together so much more.

 It develops time management skills and a strong work ethic